-Listed Buildings are buildings which the Secretary of State for Culture, Media & Sport has deemed to have special architectural or historic interest and which are compiled by English Heritage on behalf of the Secretary of State in a register published by the Department of Culture, Media & Sport (DCMS).
-The Council does not list buildings.
+Listed Buildings are buildings which are deemed to have special architectural or historic interest, compiled by Historic England on behalf of the Secretary of State in a register published by the Department of Digital, Culture, Media & Sport (DCMS).
+The Council is not responsible for listing buildings.

 There are over 600 listed buildings and structures in the borough of Ipswich.
 These cover a whole range of building types from Medieval churches, Victorian residences to 1980’s school buildings.
 The wide variety of buildings from such a vast period contribute to the special character of Ipswich and tell the history of the town, and also the nation.
 In order to preserve the historic and architectural interest of these listed buildings, they enjoy special protected status under the law, with the Council having a statutory duty to protect them from harm.
 The Council aims to work with owners and occupiers to ensure that these important buildings are retained for the enjoyment of current and future generations.

-Where a building is listed, formal Listed Building Consent is required from the Council for any works that would affect its special character.
-These works can include demolition, alterations or extensions to the building including works to the building's interior.
+Where a building is listed, Listed Building Consent would need to be granted by the Council for any works which could affect the special interest of the building.
+This would include demolition, alterations or extensions to the building (including works to the building's interior).
 It is a criminal offence to instruct or carry out works to a listed building without first obtaining listed building consent.
 If you are not sure whether listed building consent is required for work you propose to carry out, please contact the Council’s Conservation and Urban Design Team for further assistance.

 Grade II*: These are particularly important buildings of more than special interest.
 5.8% of listed builds nationally are Grade II*.

 The listed building controls apply to all buildings equally, irrespective of their grade.

-When the building is listed, the Department of Culture, Media & Sport will inform the owner.
-However, the Council will also send a formal notification.
+When the building is listed, the Department of Digital, Culture, Media & Sport will inform the owner.
+However, the Council is also obliged to send a formal notification to the owner.
 Although the owner will receive a brief description of the building, this is an aid to identification only.